-Certain individuals (those with inadequate Vitamin B12 or calcium intake or absorption) appear to be predisposed to developing subnormal Vitamin B12 levels.
-In these patients, routine serum Vitamin B12 measurements at two- to three-year intervals may be useful.
+Certain individuals (those with inadequate vitamin B12 or calcium intake or absorption) appear to be predisposed to developing subnormal vitamin B12 levels.
+In these patients, routine serum vitamin B12 measurements at 2- to 3-year intervals may be useful.

-Patients receiving Glyburide and Metformin in combination with a thiazolidinedione may be at risk for hypoglycemia.
+Patients receiving Glyburide and Metformin hydrochloride in combination with a thiazolidinedione may be at risk for hypoglycemia.

-Weight gain was seen with the addition of rosiglitazone to Glyburide and Metformin, similar to that reported for thiazolidinedione therapy alone.
+Weight gain was seen with the addition of rosiglitazone to Glyburide and Metformin hydrochloride, similar to that reported for thiazolidinedione therapy alone.

 Information for Patients

-Patients should be informed of the potential risks and benefits of Glyburide and Metformin and of alternative modes of therapy.
-They should also be informed about the importance of adherence to dietary instructions, of a regular exercise program, and of regular testing of blood glucose, glycosylated hemoglobin, renal function, and hematologic parameters.
+Patients should be informed of the potential risks and benefits of Glyburide and Metformin hydrochloride and alternative modes of therapy.
+They should also be informed about the importance of adherence to dietary instructions; a regular exercise program; and regular testing of blood glucose, glycosylated hemoglobin, renal function, and hematologic parameters.

 The risks of hypoglycemia, its symptoms and treatment, and conditions that predispose to its development should be explained to patients and responsible family members.

-Patients should be counseled against excessive alcohol intake, either acute or chronic, while receiving Glyburide and Metformin (see PATIENT INFORMATION printed below).
+Patients should be counseled against excessive alcohol intake, either acute or chronic, while receiving Glyburide and Metformin hydrochloride.
+(See Patient Information printed below.)

 Periodic fasting blood glucose (FBG) and HbA1c measurements should be performed to monitor therapeutic response.

-The hypoglycemic action of sulfonylureas may be potentiated by certain drugs, including non-steroidal anti-inflammatory agents and other drugs that are highly protein bound, salicylates, sulfonamides, chloramphenicol, probenecid, coumarins, monoamine oxidase inhibitors, and beta-adrenergic blocking agents.
-When such drugs are administered to a patient receiving Glyburide and Metformin, the patient should be observed closely for hypoglycemia.
-When such drugs are withdrawn from a patient receiving Glyburide and Metformin, the patient should be observed closely for loss of blood glucose control.
+The hypoglycemic action of sulfonylureas may be potentiated by certain drugs, including nonsteroidal anti-inflammatory agents and other drugs that are highly protein bound, salicylates, sulfonamides, chloramphenicol, probenecid, coumarins, monoamine oxidase inhibitors, and beta-adrenergic blocking agents.
+When such drugs are administered to a patient receiving Glyburide and Metformin hydrochloride, the patient should be observed closely for hypoglycemia.
+When such drugs are withdrawn from a patient receiving Glyburide and Metformin hydrochloride, the patient should be observed closely for loss of blood glucose control.

 A possible interaction between glyburide and ciprofloxacin, a fluoroquinolone antibiotic, has been reported, resulting in a potentiation of the hypoglycemic action of glyburide.
 The mechanism for this interaction is not known.